Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 Testing typically combines:

-Personal dosimetry – worn by employees to measure individual exposure during shifts.
+Personal dosimetry – worn by employees to measure individual noise exposure during shifts.

-Ambient monitoring – using Class 1 meters to capture environmental noise levels in work zones.
+Ambient monitoring – using sound level meters and other instrumentation to capture environmental noise levels in work zones.

-Frequency analysis – identifying tonal noise or high-frequency risks that standard averages may miss.
+Frequency analysis – identifying tonal noise or objectionable noise sources.

 How often should noise exposure testing be conducted?